I hope to God, if there is one, that my creation does not live.

 Dust and mountains, skeletons and rotting carcasses.

-The mountains are vast and crumbling and in their crevices I see more horned creatures, these worming their way through the decaying rocks and eating away the landscape that surrounds us.
+The mountains are vast and crumbling and in their crevices I see creatures worming their way through the decaying rocks and eating away the landscape that surrounds us.

-I see one monster, vast, broad, its horns long and curved, stretch its vast neck as the veins bulge from bare shoulders.
+I see one creature, vast, broad, its horns long and curved, stretch its vast neck as the veins bulge from bare shoulders.
 It roars, a harrowing noise that I cannot process.

 The rocks fall around me and still I race on, past the howls and beasts.